Rapptz/discord.py/docs/migrating.rst

 - Metaclass of :class:`~ext.commands.Context` changed from :class:`abc.ABCMeta` to :class:`type`.
 - Changed type of :attr:`ext.commands.Command.clean_params` from :class:`collections.OrderedDict` to :class:`dict`.
-  as the latter is guaranteed to preserve insertion order since Python 3.7.
+  As the latter is guaranteed to preserve insertion order since Python 3.7.
 - :attr:`ext.commands.ChannelNotReadable.argument` may now be a :class:`Thread` due to the :ref:`migrating_2_0_thread_support` changes.
 - :attr:`ext.commands.NSFWChannelRequired.channel` may now be a :class:`Thread` due to the :ref:`migrating_2_0_thread_support` changes.
 - :attr:`ext.commands.Context.channel` may now be a :class:`Thread` due to the :ref:`migrating_2_0_thread_support` changes.